openbeer/world/README.md

 ## Alternatives

-- [BreweryDB.com](http://www.brewerydb.com) -  beer and brewery data api by PintLabs Inc - (free demo; $ for use; API use only - no database available for download)
+- [BreweryDB.com](http://www.brewerydb.com) -  beer and brewery data API by PintLabs Inc - (API use only - no database available for download; free demo; $ for use)
-- [Open Beer Database (`openbeerdatabase.com`)](http://openbeerdatabase.com)  - free, public beer and brewery data API (API use only - no database available for download)
+- [Open Beer Database (`openbeerdatabase.com`)](http://openbeerdatabase.com)  - free, public beer and brewery data API by Tristan Dunn (work-in-progress; API use only - no database available for download)
 - [Open Beer Database (`openbeerdb.com`)](http://openbeerdb.com)  - free, public beer and brewery database (archive, no longer active)

 ## License